ewrfcas/QANet_keras/README.md

 ## Pipline
 1. Download squad data from (https://rajpurkar.github.io/SQuAD-explorer/).

-2. Run `preprocess.ipynb` to get npys from the origin json squad data.
+2. Run `preprocess.ipynb` and `handcraft.ipynb` to get npys of the preprocessed data and handcraft features.

 3. Run `train_QANet.py` to start training.